RealOrangeOne/theorangeone.net/content/posts/facebook-cleanup-part-1.md

 ### Cleaning up posts - Facebook memories

 [Facebook memories](https://www.facebook.com/help/439014052921484/) shows you things you did on Facebook on this day day in previous years.
 Using this, you can go through things posted to your Facebook, and delete them, slowly but surely.
 Spending a minute or so a day over the course of a year to clean up Facebook really works!
-I've been doing this for just over 2 weeks, and I've already deleted 22 posts!
+I've been doing this for just over two weeks, and I've already deleted 22 posts!

 ### Unliking pages